jhermann/artifactory-debian/README.md

 * Install the `EnvInject` Jenkins plugin, if you don't already have it.
 * Create a Jenkins job bound to the slave where you called `deb-index.sh setup`:
   * Set the workspace checkout location to the configuration files you just committed.
-  * Add the `ARTIFACTORY_CREDENTIALS` environment variable to the *Inject passwords to the build as environment variables* setting of *Build Environment*.
+  * Add the `ARTIFACTORY_CREDENTIALS` environment variable with an account (`user:pwd`) having uploading permission, at the *Inject passwords to the build as environment variables* setting of *Build Environment*.
   * Add a *Shell Build Step* like follows:

 ```sh